apache/jackrabbit/README.txt

     mvn install:install-file \
         -Dfile=/path/to/lib/jcr-2.0.jar -DpomFile=jcr-2.0-pfd.xml

-Once you've installed the JCR 2.0 (PFD) API jar, you can build Jackrabbit with the following command:
+Once you've installed the jar, you can build Jackrabbit like this:

     mvn clean install